 We will always undertake to share our intention to refer a child to Social Care (First Response) with their parent/carer's consent, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with First Response on this point.
-We recognise that GDPR must not be a barrier for sharing information regarding safeguarding concerns in line with 'Working Together'.
-Gov guidance link:
+We recognise that GDPR must not be a barrier for sharing information regarding safeguarding concerns in line with 'Working Together': Information sharing advice for safeguarding practitioners